 - Cockcroft Building Room 304

 - SEEK: Research profile

-I am Programme Leader for MScs in Analytical Bioscience & Drug Design and Biotechnology.
+At the Paterson Institute, I gave seminars and lectures on anticancer drug design.
+I am Programme Leader for the MScs in Drug Design & Discovery and Biotechnology.

 Qualifications and Memberships

 BSc, Chemistry, University of Nottingham.

 Member of the Royal Society of Chemistry, Chartered Chemist.

 Chairman of Onco-NX (2011-14); presently Scientific Advisor to Incanthera.